BetcyBabu/ansible_createEC2-dynamicInventory-InstallSoftwares/README.md

-# ansible createEC2 dynamicInventry Install Softwares
+# ansible createEC2 dynamicInventry Deploy Application

 Usually Ansible require an inventory file to find out on which machine it should work.